ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Expectations

-Tournament organizers are expected to monitor their tournament for anything that runs afoul of the expectations outlined below, and are single-handedly responsible for reporting such incidents to the account support team via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+Tournament organisers are expected to monitor their tournament for anything that runs afoul of the expectations outlined below, and are single-handedly responsible for reporting such incidents to the account support team via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 Failure to adhere to this may result in withdrawal of official support.

 ### Tournaments